wheelerbrazeau/docs.erisindustries.com/tutorials/solidity/solidity-2.md

 ---

 layout: docs
-title: "Tutorials | Solidity 2"
+title: "Tutorials | Solidity 2: An Action-Driven Architecture"

 ---

-## Part II: An action-driven architecture

-**Note**: Solidity is still under heavy development, which means running the actual code is hard, and since it's on dev it cannot be assumed to be stable.

-### Introduction
+# Introduction

 The system proposed in part 1 is a good system in theory.
 It has good separation of concerns, is very modular, and is set up to handle permissions.
 This is how a typical system would look: